piyushfgk/ci3play/README.md

 # CodeIgniter 3 Playground for Learning (ci3play.home.in)
 ## You can run this project online by setting without quotes '34.72.208.189	ci3play.home.in' in your hosts file
 - Windows (C:\WINDOWS\system32\drivers\etc\hosts)
 - Unix or Mac (/etc/hosts)

 ## Project History
+**01/08/2020 13:00 Hrs**
+- Fixed file line endings from CRLF to LF only and tabs to spaces (4), also encoding to be UTF-8 only
+- Now using PSR-12 coding standard ref. https://www.php-fig.org/psr/psr-12
+- Removed view function replaced with siteLayout for more understandable page layouts
+- Applied commit and rollback to not to store user registration information if email sending failed
+- New function checkAuth added to check if a post is owned by logged in user

 **31/07/2020 16:00 Hrs**
 - Genarated App Password in accounts.google.com to send email from my gmail account which has 2 step verification enabled
 - Added email functionality to send